Bendat/autometa/libraries/overloaded/README.md

 **Assertions**

 - exhaustive
-  - If true, validation of an overload will fail if the recieved argument has keys which are not defined by the overload.
+  - If true, validation of an overload will fail if the received argument has keys which are not defined by the overload.
 - instance
   - A Class blueprint/prototype from which the provided value should be extended.